espocrm/documentation/docs/administration/bpm-events.md

 This event stops the flow and waits as long as it is specified by the event's parameters.

 For more complex timer settings you can utilize [formula](formula.md).
-Formula scripts should return Date-Time value (in UTC timezone).
+Formula scripts should return a Date-Time value (in UTC timezone).
 Once this time comes, the flow will be proceeded to the next element.

 By utilizing datetime\closest formula function it's possible to set the timer to a specific time in the future, e.g. the beginning of the next working day.